Weather & Climate

 - Work in teams on research projects making observations, analyzing data and reporting your findings.

 AOSC200C: Weather and Climate.
 Provides a broad survey of the state of knowledge and problems of atmospheric science.
 Topics covered include: origin and structure of the atmosphere, meteorological observations, weather maps, forecasting, satellites, severe weather, climate change and air pollution.
-(3 credit course, fulfills General Education requirements of I-Series and Natural Sciences)
+This course meets the General Education requirements of I-Series and Natural Sciences.

 The course students take as part of Weather and Climate is a small section in a larger University course.
 Students in the Weather and Climate community will have a discussion section dedicated to them and taught by Prof. Canty.